SATB2 Associated Syndrome

 There are no formal clinical diagnostic criteria established for SATB2 Associated Syndrome.1 A diagnosis of SATB2 Associated Syndrome may be suspected based on certain clinical characteristics and confirmed by genetic testing.

-More information about clinical characteristics, including when a diagnosis of SATB2 Associated Syndrome should be suspected, can be found at GeneReviews®: SATB2-Associated Syndrome (under Diagnosis).1
+More information about clinical characteristics, including when a diagnosis of SATB2 Associated Syndrome may be suspected, can be found at GeneReviews®: SATB2-Associated Syndrome (under Diagnosis).1

 - Pathology Tests Explained: Genome-wide chromosome microarray testing